 The Consultation Process: What to Expect

-A consultation with Dr. Merten is the first step when you are considering surgery and will take approximately 45 minutes.
+A consultation with one of Pure Aesthetics’ specialist plastic surgeons is the first step when you are considering surgery and will take approximately 45 minutes.
 You should frankly discuss your goals and expectations about looking and feeling better after surgery.
 You should always keep in mind that the desired result is improvement, not perfection.

-Dr. Merten will customise your treatment plan to meet your unique needs.
-Correcting breast asymmetry requires more complex treatment planning, and a variety of techniques can be employed including breast augmentation, breast lift and breast reduction or a combination of them.
+Your surgeon will customise your treatment plan to meet your unique needs.
+Correcting breast asymmetry requires more complex treatment planning, and a variety of techniques can be employed including Breast Enlargement, breast lift and breast reduction or a combination of them.

-He will also discuss the recovery process and any potential complications that could arise.
+He or she will also discuss the recovery process and any potential complications that could arise.
 At any time, you are encouraged to ask any questions that you may have.

 A second consultation is then performed closer to the date of your surgery to ensure that you are satisfied with the choices that have been made.